Skip to main content

 EV infrastructure is an emerging revenue stream that is gaining traction across DFW.
 Commercial properties, multi-family developments, and fleet operators are all installing charging stations.
 For electrical contractors who position early, this represents a recurring revenue opportunity that did not exist five years ago.

 The challenge for most electrical contractors in this market is not finding work — it is managing the financial complexity that comes with growth.
-Larger projects, more crews, longer payment cycles, and higher bonding requirements all create cash flow pressure that requires real financial strategy, not just a good bookkeeper.
+Larger projects, more crews, longer payment cycles, and higher bonding requirements all create cash flow pressure that requires real financial strategy, not just a good bookkeeper — exactly what our fractional CFO services are built to deliver.

 The Private Equity Opportunity